algorand/conduit/docs/Development.md

 # Conduit Plugins

 Functionality can be added by implementing plugins.
-Once a new plugin is registered with the framework they can be configured exactly like the built-in Conduit plugins by using the `conduit.yml` file.
+Once a new plugin is registered with the framework it can be configured exactly like the built-in Conduit plugins by using the `conduit.yml` file.

 There are three different interfaces to implement depending on